AbramsGroup/HTPolyNet/docs/source/example-tutorials/shortbuilds/1-polymethylstyrene/introduction.rst

 These will generate three new replicas in ``proj-1/``, ``proj-2/``, and ``proj-3/``, respectively.

 Although this makes it seem quite simple to run ``htpolynet``, the aim of the tutorial is to show `how` it works to a level of detail sufficient to allow a user to develop their own new systems.
 The remainder of this tutorial considers the major elements of ``htpolynet run`` and its usage.
+Next we consider how to generate the :ref:`monomer inputs <tutorial_pms_monomer>`.